Mariya Trubach: Senior

 In 2016 Season, Trubach made her senior international debut at the L.A.
 Lights.
 Trubach finished 5th in all-around at the 2016 Corbeil-Essonnes International Tournament.
 In 2017, Trubach competed at the 2017 Corbeil-Essonnes Tournament finishing 7th in all-around and qualified to 3 apparatus finals.
 On June 23–25, Trubach competed at the International Tournament of Holon finishing 4th in the all-around behind Kateryna Lutsenko.
 On August 27–29, Trubach competed at the 2017 Summer Universiade where she finished 5th in the all-around behind Kateryna Lutsenko, she qualified in 3 apparatus finals and won a bronze medal in ball, finished 4th in clubs, and 5th in hoop.

+After her retirement Trubach works as a coach at Burlo Gymnastics in California.